jasp-stats/jaspRegression/inst/help/GeneralizedLinearModel.md

   - Top n standardized quantile residuals
   - Top n standardized deviance residuals
   - Top n studentized deviance residuals
-- Show influential cases: A table showing influential observations (i.e. outliers with high leverage) according to the selected measure(s).
-The column "Case Number" refers to the row number of the observation in the data set.
-The cut-offs for determining whether a case is influential are listed as follows.
+- Residuals:
+  - Casewise diagnostic: Casewise and summarized diagnostics for the residuals.
+    - Standard residual > 3: Outliers outside x standard deviations: Display diagnostics for cases where the absolute value of the standardized residual is larger than x; default is x=3.
+    - Cook's distance > 1 : Display diagnostics for cases where the value of Cook’s distance is larger than x; default is x = 1.
+    - All cases: Display diagnostics for all cases.
+  - Cases are marked as influential in the table, according to the following thresholds:
     - DFBETAS: When the absolute value of DFBETAS is greater than 1.
     - DFFITS: When the absolute value of DFFITS is greater than 3 * sqrt(k/(n-k)) where k refers to the number of parameters in the model and n refers to the sample size.
     - Covariance ratio: When the covariance ratio is greater than 3 * k/(n-k).
     - Cook's distance: When Cook's distance exceeds the 50th percentile of the F distribution with (k, n-k) degrees of freedom.
     - Leverages: When the leverages are greater than 3 * k/n.
+  - Append residuals to data: Save the residuals of the most complex model as a new column in the data file.
 - Multicollinearity: A table showing multicollinearity diagnostics of the model.
 The choices of measures are as follows.
   - Tolerance
   - VIF: Variance Inflation Factor.